-The virus is believed to have started in a market in December of 2019.
+The virus is believed to have started in a market in late 2019.
 It is also believed the virus came from an animal such as a bat, snake, or even pangolin.
-The exact source isn’t yet known.

 Originally known as “novel coronavirus,” the World Health Organization then changed the name to COVID-19.
-“CO” comes from the first two letters of corona “VI” from virus, and “D” from disease.
-19 refers to the year in which it began.
+“CO” comes from the first two letters of corona “VI” from virus; “D” comes from disease; and 19 refers to the year in which it began.

 What Are the Symptoms?

 Symptoms are believed to appear anywhere between 2 and 14 days after the initial exposure to the virus.
 Anyone can have mild to severe symptoms.
 It’s important to know that an infected person that is not experiencing symptoms of the virus can still be contagious.

 According the the Centers for Disease Control and Prevention (CDC), these are the initial symptoms that could signify a person is infected with COVID-19:

 - Shortness of breath